Migrating from Workers Sites to Pages

 wrangler.toml file in your project’s directory.

-After you have recorded your build command and build directory in a separate location, remove everything else from your application, and push the new version of your project up to GitHub.
+After you have recorded your build command and build directory in a separate location, remove everything else from your application, and push the new version of your project up to your git provider.
 Follow the to add your project to Cloudflare Pages, using the build command and build directory that you saved earlier.

 Cleaning up your old application and assigning the domain

 With your Workers application removed, requests will go to your Pages application.
-By completing this guide, you have successfully migrated your Workers Sites project to Cloudflare Pages.
+You have successfully migrated your Workers Sites project to Cloudflare Pages by completing this guide.